memgraph/docs/docs/tutorials/graph-stream-processing-with-kafka.md

 processing](https://memgraph.com/blog/batch-processing-vs-stream-processing) and
 [how streaming databases work](https://memgraph.com/blog/streaming-databases).

-Now that you've covered theory let's dive into practice!
+Now that you've covered theory, let's dive into practice!

 We will focus on processing real-time movie ratings that are streamed through MovieLens Kafka stream from the [Awesome Data